silviurdr/Ia-si-citeste/README.md

 I didn't have a strict plan for the subject of the pages, whenever I got a new idea, I've just added the page to my website.
 Adding a new page was among my favorite moments, because I knew that I had to create another header image, relevant for the respective page.

+The format of the contact page is an approach that I like a lot.

 ## Several of website features